 Canadian companies can find alternative working capital loans available in the United States.

-The main option is a Canadian business bank statement loan.
+Another option is a business bank statement loan.

 The company’s business cash flow is how they can qualify.
-The business needs to have the following:
+Because of this, the business needs to have the following:

 – $15,000 per Month in deposits each of the last 3 months.